agjignesh/Page_Rank_visualization/README.md

 # How to run

-clone the repositry
+1. Clone the repositry
-In the terminal write: streamlit run app.py
+2. In the terminal write: streamlit run app.py

 # Understanding the PageRank Algorithm